cirrusflyer275ds/ctx-eor-site/docs/payroll.md

 ## Pay Your People.
 Stay Compliant.
 We Handle It All.

-With CTX-EOR, payroll becomes a powerful advantage.
+With Hireway, payroll becomes a powerful advantage.
 We manage every aspect of your U.S. payroll operation — with built-in tax compliance, direct deposits, and transparent reporting.

 ---